lanl/tardigrade-asp/README.md

 ## Setting up a Jenkins CI job

+This section has a corresponding section in the formatted and hyperlinked html documentation.
+Build and view instructions are included in following sections, separated from project setup by horizontal bars.

 See ``jenkins_job_creation.md`` in this repo.

 ## Version control for a Jenkins job

+This section has a corresponding section in the formatted and hyperlinked html documentation.
+Build and view instructions are included in following sections, separated from project setup by horizontal bars.

 See ``jenkins_job_xml.md`` in this repo.